Skip to main content

 Additional facility instrument data will be appended to this dataset as they become available.

 Figure 1.
-Location of AVIRIS-NG flight lines in conterminous US for 2014 - 2021.
+Location of AVIRIS-NG flight lines in the conterminous US for 2014 - 2021.
 Inset shows detail of flight lines in coastal Louisiana associated with the Delta-X project.

 Citation